calebtote/Stream-Processor/README.md

 The design has some core classes that need to be discussed before we get into how it is implemented and works in practice.

 ######Coordinator
 The `Coordinator` class is much like a Topology Master in Apache Storm, just a bit watered down.
-The `Coordinator` assigns available workers to utilities (think, bolts), and sends an initialization RPC letting each host who the `Coordinator` is, and which utilities have been assigned to them.
+The `Coordinator` assigns available workers to utilities (think, bolts), and sends an initialization RPC letting each host know who the `Coordinator` is, and which utilities have been assigned to them.

 ######AppBase / UtilBase
 These two base classes make up our "topology".
 Every application is derived from `AppBase`.
 Applications are straightforward in that they simply define a set of utilities to be applied to the dataset.
 Utilities are derived from `UtilBase`, and are executed in the order they are added.
 Utilities are `Callable` objects, which override a thread-safe `call()` method.